anujpanchal57/identex-backend/README.md

-# Identex authentication microservice
+# Identex backend application

-Authentication microservice
+All the APIs are included in this application.